ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 The scope of a definition is the set of environments where it is reachable.

 Although OCaml is an expression-oriented language, it is not entirely free of statements.
 The `let` construct is a statement.
-It is a statement which may change the state of the environment by adding a name-value binding.
-Note that expressions at the toplevel also fall into that category because they are equivalent to `let _ =` definitions.
+It is a statement that may change the state of the environment by adding a name-value binding.
+Note these expressions at the toplevel also fall into that category because they are equivalent to `let _ =` definitions.
 ```ocaml
 # (1.0 +. sqrt 5.0) /.
 2.0;;
 - : float = 1.6180339887498949